alangrainger/factorio-colourblind-fixes/README.md

 ## Credits

-Credit to [Hornwitser](https://mods.factorio.com/user/hornwitser) for the science pack graphics from his [cb-science mod](https://mods.factorio.com/mod/cb-science).
+Credit to [Hornwitser](https://mods.factorio.com/user/hornwitser) for the science pack graphics from their [cb-science mod](https://mods.factorio.com/mod/cb-science).
-As per [his licence](https://creativecommons.org/licenses/by-nc-nd/4.0/), no derivative works have been made and his original content has been included verbatim.
+As per [the licence](https://creativecommons.org/licenses/by-nc-nd/4.0/), no derivative works have been made and the original content has been included verbatim.

 Credit to [RedditNamesAreShort](https://www.reddit.com/r/factorio/comments/6ba2jj/im_color_blind_and_cant_see_the_orange_and_green/dhkxnv8/) for showing that it was possible to change these graphics without using a mod.